 A research grant proposal that includes physical alterations of a laboratory must usually include the estimated construction cost of the alteration.
 Academic departments planning office renovations must usually include estimates of such costs in their proposed budget presentations.
-State university campuses funded by tax dollars, required to seek political approval of construction projects. must submit capital project requests, including construction cost estimates, to their state legislatures for approval.
+State university campuses funded by tax dollars, required to seek political approval of construction projects, must submit capital project requests, including construction cost estimates, to their state legislatures for approval.

-Even after approval is available to construct a project, cost estimates are necessary to evaluate the "reasonableness" of contractors' bids: lowest competitive bid does not necessarily imply a reasonable bid.
+Even after approval is available to construct a project, cost estimates are necessary to evaluate the "reasonableness"

+of contractors' bids: lowest competitive bid does not necessarily imply a reasonable bid.
 Construction cost estimates are necessary to evaluate alternate methods for accomplishing an objective.
-A slightly less desirable office layout may emerge as most desirable after construction cost estimates are compared.
+A slightly less desirable office layout may emerge as most destrable after construction cost estimates are compared.

 Not only are estimates required for evaluation of cost objectives, time schedules of construction time duration require preparation of a construction cost estimate.
-To emphasize, rarely, if ever, can the start of a construction project without a cost estimate be rationalized.
+To emphasize, rarely, if ever, can the start of a construction project without a cost estimate be rationalized terial quantities from these drawings. material priced by total or unit costs obtained by vendor quotes-to be extremely high, three percent of project cost.
+But more significantly, the probability of job award and end profit on awarded projects was invariant to type of construction estimate prepared.
+Investing in detailed, defined estimates was a waste of money, time, energy. and a drain on company profits since defined estimates were no more accurate than simpler, less expensive types of estimates.